 Ba Duan Jin literally means “Eight-Section Brocade”.
 Its creation can be traced back to the Song Dynasty (960 – 1279).
 This 800-year old exercise is very popular among the Chinese people.
 There are different postures such as sitting or standing; each section can be practiced on its own and each targets a specific organ.
 Ba Duan Jin is an incredibly effective energy balancing technique, very good for energy overload problems.

 The character of Ba Duan Jin Qigong is gentle, slow, smooth and consistent.
 The exercise rhythmically combines relaxation and strength, and dynamism and inertia.
 It combines mind and body to cultivate vital energy.

 Wu Qin Xi

 Wu Qin Xi is a qigong exercise that imitates the actions of animals based on the habits of the tiger, deer, bear, monkey and crane.
 It can be called Five-Animal Qigong.
 Its creation was attributed the famous physician and surgeon Hua Tuo (110-207CE) who had great skills as a surgeon, acupuncturist, herbalist and knowledge of human anatomy.

 According to the Traditional Chinese Medicine (TCM) theory of the Five Elements, each animal has two exercises corresponding to the yin and yang internal organs (Zang/Fu).
-Regular practice of this Qi Gong is said to imp rove functioning of the Liver/Gall Bladder (Wood Element – tiger), Kidneys/Bladder (Water Element – deer), Spleen/Stomach (Earth Element – bear), Heart/Small Intestine (Fire Element – monkey) and Lung/Large Intestine (Metal Element – bird) respectively.
+Regular practice of this Qi Gong is said to improve functioning of the Liver/Gall Bladder (Wood Element – deer ), Kidneys/Bladder (Water Element – tiger ), Spleen/Stomach (Earth Element – bear), Heart/Small Intestine (Fire Element – monkey) and Lung/Large Intestine (Metal Element – crane) respectively.